skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 Overlapping windows of 16 frames are generated with stride 1 to retain fine temporal structure while expanding the effective dataset.
 An 80/20 split yields train/test partitions.
 A two-layer bidirectional LSTM (hidden size 128, dropout 0.1) maps each window to per-timestep predictions, optimized with mean squared error and Adam (learning rate 3e-4) for 75 epochs.
 This bi-directional, windowed formulation mirrors standard sequence-to-sequence regression setups, enabling the model to leverage both past and future context within each clip.

+# TODO: events

 **Results**

 #### Final Fusion Algorithm

+We compare two data fusion algorithms that perform inference upon the final lists of edge and inner events.

+The first approach utilizes Kalman Filters to track each car's expected position, and uses the Hungarian Algorithm (minimum cost) to identify each inner event with a car ID.
+It uses only information from past and present events to create the belief state at the current point in time.

+The second approach constructs a graph where each node represents a time, position, and node identifier.
+Edges are constructed between nodes, where plausible edges are kept and infeasible ones are thrown away.
+Finally, a Mixed Integer Programming (MIP) solver computes the solution with the lowest overall cost, outputting that as the most likely view of history.
+In contrast to the first algorithm, this one requires all information from the scenario in order to perform inference.

+#### Kalman Filter + Hungarian Algorithm Approach

 To integrate data from the edge cameras with the anonymous location data from the inner cameras, we designed a tracking algorithm using a Kalman filter and softmax-based data association.
 We modeled the vehicle state as a four-dimensional vector representing position and velocity in the 2D plane, assuming a constant velocity motion model.
 As sensing differ between the two types of cameras, we assigned separate measurement noise covariance matrices.
 The edge cameras provide ground-truth localization so they are assigned a low noise variance, whereas the inner cameras are subject to more noise and estimation errors and are assigned a higher variance.
 This ensures the filter trusts the edge data significantly more while still allowing the inner data to smooth the trajectory and update velocity estimates throughout the blind zone.